When it comes to apps that you can use for landscaping gardens, iScape is one of the most popular options on the market.

 Buy: You can buy the products you add to your garden in real life, making it basically a one-stop-shop for your landscaping needs.
 Meaning what you create really can become real life for you.

-How much is the premium version of iScape?
+How much does the premium version of iScape cost?

-There are tiered subscriptions available but the price works out to about $299.99 per annum.
+There are tiered subscriptions available but the price works out to about $299.99 per annum, or $30 per month.

 Are the objects and landscaping features customisable?